 Rewind two weeks and our time in Dodoma is drawing to an end.
-The second half of Tanzania is looming in the shadows of our maps in the from of a vast sandy coloured expanse which makes up Central and North Western Tanzania.
-The few rest days we have zip by in a blur and there's a sickening sense of realisation as we pedal out of Dodoma that we still have a huge job to do.
+The second leg of our Tanzania challenging is up next in the form of a vast sandy expanse which makes up Central and North Western Tanzania.
+The few rest days we have zip by in a blur and there's a sense of realisation as we pedal out of Dodoma that we still have a huge job to do.

 In the cushy confides of our hotel there had been lots of talk of arriving in Nairobi.
 What the end would be like and what we were most looking forward to.
 ‘What is going to be your first meal back home?
 Where and when should we have a homecoming party?’
 These presumptive musings were going to land us in spot of trouble over the next few days and our good friend hubris made sure we knew about it!